 The Breast Screening Program offers free or low-cost breast screenings to women and men nationwide.
-UBCF has received the maximum number of applications for this month.
-Invoices requiring payment will be processed in the order they are received.
+UBCF covers various screening technologies such as mammography, ultrasound and thermography.

 Regular breast screenings are the best way to detect breast cancer early, when it is easiest to treat.
 Women aged 40 and over should get a breast screening and clinical breast exam every year.
 Women over the age of 40 are at the highest risk for breast cancer, yet they are the least likely to get a breast screening.